Cover photo by Chris Willis.

 Behaviour

-Often perches on bare ground or on rocks close to the water.
-Sometimes sits on low twigs or bushes near the water.
-Hunts from a perch and has a fast, powerful flight.
+The Common Thorntail often perches on bare ground or rocks close to the water.
+It sometimes also sits on low twigs or bushes along the banks.
+The Common Thorntail hunts from a perch and has a fast, powerful flight.
+Non-breeding individuals, especially females, may be found some distance from water.

 Status and Conservation

-Common and widespread.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-Readily utilises man made habitats like farm dams and is often present at eroded or overgrazed margins of water-bodies.
+The Common Thorntail is common and widespread in southern Africa.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Common Thorntail readily utilises man-made habitats such as farm dams and is often present along the eroded or overgrazed margins of water-bodies.

 Distribution

-Ceratogomphus pictus is a Southern African species extending from South Africa up through Namibia, Botswana and Zimbabwe to Southern Zambia.
-It is widespread in South Africa but is mostly absent from the humid lowveld and coastal parts of NE KwaZulu-Natal.
-It is also absent from most of the Karoo but is present along the middle Orange River.
+Ceratogomphus pictus is a Southern African species extending from South Africa through Namibia, Botswana, and Zimbabwe to southern Zambia.
+It is widespread in South Africa but is mostly absent from the humid lowveld and coastal parts of north-eastern KwaZulu-Natal.
+The Common Thorntail is also absent from most of the Karoo but is present along the middle Orange River.

 Below is a map showing the distribution of records for Common Thorntail in the OdonataMAP database as at February 2020.